-- Rabies vaccination record - Veterinary health certificate
+- Rabies vaccination record

+- Veterinary health certificate

+- Import permit from the Ministry of Agriculture
-• The importation of pets is subject to health, quarantine, agriculture or wildlife requirements and prohibitions.

-- Pets are subject to examination at the first port of arrival for any evidence of disease. - A valid rabies (rage) vaccination certificate must accompany dogs arriving from areas not free from rabies. - There is no requirement for a rabies certificate for domestic cats. - Check with the USA agent for any special certificates and admission requirements required, providing the common and scientific name of the animal along with the country of origin that it is being shipped to ensure all appropriate government agencies can be contacted. - Most turtles and monkeys are not allowed entry into the USA. - A permit from the Agricultural Department is required for the import of poultry.
+- The importation of pets is subject to health, quarantine, agriculture or wildlife requirements and prohibitions. - Pets are subject to examination at the first port of arrival for any evidence of disease. - A valid rabies (rage) vaccination record must accompany dogs arriving from areas not free from rabies. - There is no requirement for a rabies certificate for domestic cats. - The import permit must state that the animal has been vaccinated against rabies and in good health. - Check with the USA agent for any special certificates and admission requirements required, providing the common and scientific name of the animal along with the country of origin that it is being shipped to ensure all appropriate government agencies can be contacted. - Most turtles and monkeys are not allowed entry into the USA.